API documentation¶

 -

-to decide whether to link to the documentation of the subclass or not (because it’s impossible to link to anonymous classes).
+dynamic= False¶ Truewhen thecustom_propertysubclass was dynamically constructed by__new__(),Falseotherwise.
+Used bycompose_usage_notes()to decide whether to link to the documentation of the subclass or not (because it’s impossible to link to anonymous classes).

 -

-= None¶ If this attribute is set to the name of an environment variable the property’s value will default to the value of the environment variable.
+environment_variable= None¶ If this attribute is set to the name of an environment variable the property’s value will default to the value of the environment variable.
 If the environment variable isn’t set the property falls back to its computed value.

 -

-= False¶ If this attribute is
+key= False¶ If this attribute is

-objects.
+Truethe property’s name is included in the value ofkey_propertieswhich means that the property’s value becomes part of the “key” that is used to compare, sort and hashPropertyManagerobjects.
 There are a few things to be aware of with regards to key properties and their values:- The property’s value must be set during object initialization (the same

 as for

-properties) and it cannot be changed after it is initially assigned a value (because allowing this would “compromise” the results of the__hash__()
+requiredproperties) and it cannot be changed after it is initially assigned a value (because allowing this would “compromise” the results of the__hash__()method). - The property’s value must be hashable (otherwise it can’t be used by the

-.- The property’s value must be set during object initialization (the same
+See also: key_property.- The property’s value must be set during object initialization (the same

 as for